Give a Creative Twist to Trimmed Tresses.

 Tight curls are not something you should attempt alone.
 Always leave perming to a professional.
 The curls are smaller and tighter than you will be able to achieve using a curling iron or a set of hot curlers.
 Tell the hairdresser you would like a long pixie with a tight perm.
 Then, produce a picture.
 The best way to tell anyone what you want is to show them.
 Remember, to maintain the tight curls, you can't wash your hair for 2 days after.
 For those with frizz-prone hair, ask about a styling product to helps prevent it.

 The main draw for short, tight curls is they're functional and beautiful.
 If you work in a profession requiring you to keep your mane out of your face, this style will never drop into your eyes.
 The shortened locks are up, out of the way and out of danger while the curls allow you to maintain a feminine identity.
 You can always add barrettes, bands or other embellishments to dress the style up.
 A side bang, done in a similar curl, is also recommended.
 Some women enjoy using highlights for added contrast.
 Perms work particularly well for blondes.

 Best Face Shapes.

-Short locks like this show there's nothing to hide, these are assertive and radiate confidence.
+Cropped locks like this show there's nothing to hide, these are assertive and radiate confidence.
 This particular style has both feminine and masculine elements.
 The confidence this style projects is undeniably sensual.
 Nothing is sexier than poise!
 Do a super deep part, eliminating the appearance of any existing cowlick by blow drying and brushing back.